ITA-Solar/espos/guidelines.md

 Remote institutes are encouraged to present the Zoom feed through their projector or screen as in a typical seminar.
 They can also connect a webcam and microphone for their audience to ask questions.
 It is also possible to connect individually with any computer.
 Our Zoom Pro account can currently host up to **500** individual participants.

 Below we include some guidelines and tips for presenters, hosts, and audiences.
-We are still learning how to adjust the format for larger audiences, so these may change with time.
+Please feel free to share any suggestions.

 ### For presenters